TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 ### Actors on the scene
-Many different job titles manage the database **Database admin**- AUthorizes access to the DB, monitoring and acquiring software and hardware resources for the DBM.
+Many different job titles manage the database **Database admin(DBA)**- AUthorizes access to the DB, monitoring and acquiring software and hardware resources for the DBM.
 **Database Designers**- Choosing appropriate structures for representing and storing the data.
 **End users**- People usually querying the databse
 	- Casual: Occasionaly access thdatabase using query interface